 Study area

 The study was conducted in the Federal Capital Territory of Nigeria (FCT).
 FCT is located in the central region of the country, just North of the confluence of the Niger and Benue Rivers.
 It falls within the savannah zone vegetation of the West African sub-region and is bordered by the states of the Niger to the West and North, Kaduna to the Northeast, Nasarawa to the East and South, and Kogi to the Southwest.
-FCT lies between latitude 8o25 and 9 o20 North of the equator and longitude 6o45 and 7o39 East of Greenwich Meridian and consist of Six Area Councils namely: Abaji, Abuja Municipal Area Council, Bwari, Gwagwalada, Kuje and Kwali.
+FCT lies between latitude 8o25 and 9 o20 North of the equator and longitude 6o45 and 7o39 East of Greenwich Meridian and consist of Six Area Councils namely: Abaji, Abuja Municipal Area Council (AMAC), Bwari, Gwagwalada, Kuje and Kwali.

 Sampling